-A first-floor apartment might be priced lower than an upper floor neighbor, even if space has been completely overhauled.
-During my apartment search a few years back, I remember falling in love with a first floor unit in a grand prewar building.
+A first-floor apartment might be priced lower than an upper-floor neighbor, even if space has been renovated.
+A few years back, I remember falling in love with a first-floor unit in a grand prewar building during my apartment search.
 When I thought long and hard about spending my life savings on that one-bedroom unit, I couldn’t pull the trigger because something didn’t feel quite right.
-Knowing what I know now about the NYC real estate market, I feel confident that made the right decision to live on a higher floor instead.
+Knowing what I know now about the NYC real estate market, I feel confident that I made the right decision to live on a higher floor instead.

 A walkup might be the exception to the rule, particularly if it offers access to a private outdoor space.
 But if you plan to purchase in an elevator building, you might want to avoid making offers on ground floor apartments for the following reasons.

-Not only will you experience more street noise, but you’ll have to contend with building racket too.
-Mailboxes, delivery people, more frequent opening and closing of elevators, not t mention every resident of the building could be passing by your apartment door on a daily basis.
+Not only will you experience more street noise, but you’ll have to contend with building rackets too.
+Mailboxes, delivery people, more frequent opening and closing of elevators, not t mention every resident of the building could be passing by your apartment door daily.

 If your windows face the street, you won’t have the same level of privacy as you would even a few floors up.
 Do you want strangers peering into your apartment and watching what you give yourself a mani-pedi?
-The other option is never open the windows and keep your shades or curtains drawn, so passersby don’t have the option of spying on your every move.
+The other option is never to open the windows and keep your shades or curtains drawn, so passersby don’t have the opportunity to spy on your every move.

-Not that every single apartment comes with a view, but you won’t have any view in a ground floor unit unless your apartment overlooks a garden or backyard.
+Not every apartment comes with exposure, but you won’t have any exposure in a ground-floor unit unless your apartment overlooks a garden or backyard.

 High floors garner more natural light, so chances are, you’ll be giving up sunlight for the duration of your time living there.

-For the reasons mentioned above, potential homebuyers might pass on your apartment when you go to sell.
+For the reasons mentioned above, potential homebuyers might pass on your apartment when you go to market.
 Or, offers may be slow going –– if you get any offers at all.
-Comparable apartments on higher floors will more than likely move first.
+Comparable ground-floor apartments on higher floors will more than likely move first.